metiyu/Kuy/README.md

 # Final Project for Website Programming Course

-This repository contains the final project for the Website Programming course.
+This repository contains the AoL for COMP6738049 - Web Programming course.
+Our team members are:
+- 2540124021- Edrick Setiawan
+- 2540118624 - Edward Federick
+- 2502006253 - Gabriel Matthew Mintana
+- 2501980961 - Richard Gregorius
+- 2301937362 - Siti Shafiyah Nurnabilah Laksana

 ## Versions Used